NicolasRomanBlanco/DoomAI/README.md

 ## Logs

 To see the logs, you need to open a terminal (I use Git Bash) in the folder where you have the environment.
 Navigate to where you have the logs.
-In my case, it would be something like 'PythonVenv\jupyter_playground\Projects\Mario\logs'.
+In my case, it would be something like 'PythonVenv\jupyter_playground\Projects\Doom\logs'.
 You'll see a folder named PPO_X, where X represents the training number.
 Enter this folder and run the following command: 'tensorboard --logdir=.'